msatyan/MySimplePyC/README.md

 # MySimplePyC
 Simple Python extension by using C

-The the C module can be done by using Python build or Visual Studio
+The the C module build can be done by using Python build or Visual Studio